hgballesteros/snowpack-react-typescript-tailwind/README.md

 - `test` runs tests.
 Note that you need to add a `--` before additional cli parameters when running this script through npm. e.g. `npm test -- --watch`
 - `generate-css-types` will generate Typescript types based on `tailwind.config.js` (and output to `src/tailwindcss-classnames.ts`).
-  Use this script when you alter the config.
+  Use this script when you alter the tailwind config.
 It runs after npm installation by default.

 ## Tooling